-Q: Do I need a Doctors referral to see a Speech Pathologist?”
+Q: Do I need a Doctor's referral to see a Speech Pathologist or Occupational Therapist?”

 Q: How do I make an appointment?

-A: Contact Joy Paediatric Therapy Service by phone on (03) 5976 2570 or 0414071488 or complete the enquiry page on the website.
-Janelle will call you with 24 hours of your enquiry to discuss our services and any questions or concerns you may have and arrange an appointment time.
+A: Contact Joy Paediatric Therapy Services by phone on (03) 5976 2570 or complete the enquiry page on the website.
+We will call you within 24 hours of your enquiry to discuss our services and any questions or concerns you may have and arrange an appointment time.

-Q: How much will Speech Pathology cost?
+Q: How much will Speech Pathology or Occupational Therapy cost?
 Are there any rebates?